USA Visa Application Guide 2024

 An interview appointment letter is sent to you (the applicant), as well as your petitioner (sponsor), and your agent/attorney (if applicable) to notify you and them of the date, time, and location of the interview once the embassy has an appointment available.
 There may be a wait of several months for an interview date to become available.

 If you cannot appear at your scheduled interview, contact the U.S. Embassy or Consulate as soon as possible.
-If you do not contact the U.S. Embassy or Consulate within one year of receiving your interview appointment letter, your case may be terminated and your immigrant visa petition cancelled, and any fees paid will not be refunded.
+If you do not contact the U.S. Embassy or Consulate within one year of receiving your interview appointment letter, your case may be terminated and your immigrant visa petition canceled, and any fees paid will not be refunded.

 Student Visa